1908 Dundee by-election

-The Dundee by-election was a Parliamentary by-election held on 9 May 1908.
+The 1908 Dundee by-election was a Parliamentary by-election held on 9 May 1908 for the constituency of Dundee.
 The constituency returned two Members of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

-The Liberal MP Edmund Robertson was elevated to the peerage as 1st Baron Lochee.
+The by-election was triggered by the incumbent Liberal MP, Edmund Robertson, vacating the seat upon being elevated to the peerage as 1st Baron Lochee.

-Electoral history
+Previous election

 Candidates

 Thirty-four-year-old Winston Churchill was selected by the local Liberal Association to be their candidate.
 Churchill had been elected Liberal MP for Manchester North West at the 1906 general election but had lost his seat at the 1908 Manchester North West by-election on 24 April.
 Churchill had been appointed to the Cabinet by H. H. Asquith as President of the Board of Trade.
 Under the law at the time, a newly appointed Cabinet Minister was obliged to seek re-election at a by-election; hence, he sought an opportunity to return to parliament.

 Sir George Baxter, a 55-year-old local man, was chosen by the Unionists in Dundee.
 He was a linen and jute manufacturer, and had been Chairman of Dundee and District Liberal Unionist Association ever since its creation in 1886.
 He had contested Montrose Burghs in 1895.
 Baxter was the son of the former Liberal MP for Montrose Burghs, William Edward Baxter, and a great-nephew of the philanthropists Sir David Baxter and Mary Ann Baxter.

 The local Labour Party selected 38-year-old G. H. Stuart as their candidate.
 He was born in Oldham, and became a postman and an activist in the Postmen's Federation.
 He also became active in the Labour Party, and stood unsuccessfully in York at the 1906 general election, His candidature was endorsed by the Scottish section of the party, but the National Executive refused to back him, as the party already held the other Dundee seat, and was concerned that it would over-reach itself.

 Forty-two-year-old Edwin Scrymgeour stood as a Scottish Prohibition Party candidate.
 He was a native of Dundee and a pioneer of the Scottish temperance movement, and established his party in 1901 to further this aim.
 He had previously been a member of the Independent Labour Party.
 He was elected to Dundee Town Council in 1905.
 He had not previously stood for parliament.